 There was a cold cabinet with sliced ham, turkey ham, sliced cheese, margarine, butter, chunks of cream cheese and a cheese spread.
 There was a choice of skimmed or semi-skimmed milk.

 Nearby there was a tall tray rack for guests to place their trays of dirty crockery after use.
 This is a sensible time-saving device in a limited service hotel, where staff numbers are restricted, but a practice that has largely fallen into disuse in the UK.

 If you are thinking that the list of food options is complete, you're wrong.
-Tables were placed around a pillar and loaded up with a selection of bread rolls, pastries, some with chocolate inside, buttery croissants, pastel de nata (a Portuguese specialty like an egg custard tart, which I can highly recommend), chocolate and plain muffins.
+Tables were placed around a pillar and loaded up with a selection of bread rolls, pastries, some with chocolate inside, buttery croissants, pastel de nata (a Portuguese specialty like an egg custard tart, which I highly recommend), chocolate, and plain muffins.
 This was also the location of a range of cutlery and the paper napkins.

 Signage was in Portuguese and English, but we noticed that most posters on the wall were in English.

 Our kettle was faulty.
 The steam caused the top to flip open.
 It was replaced quickly by a staff member, who came with a white kettle on a bigger tray with two more mugs and a selection of drinks.